Holt59/modorganizer-installer_wizard/README.md

 Go to the [releases page](https://github.com/Holt59/modorganizer-installer_wizard/releases) and download the latest release for your MO2 version.

+### A few words on INI Tweaks

+Mod Organizer 2 does not currently manage INI Tweaks, so the Wizard installer is partially functional regarding them.

+- The installer will create proper INI Tweaks when requested, but these will not be applied to the game INI files automatically.
+If INI Tweaks are present, a pop-up should appear at the end of the installation.
+- INI Tweaks for OBSE script are directly applied to the OBSE scripts.

 ## How to contribute?

 ### Setting-up the environment